-For many years I was involved with club work in various functions such as editor, show manager and board member in the Sighthound Club, to which Irish Wolfhounds belonged originally.
-In 1986 I was prime agent in forming the Irish Wolfhound Club of Denmark, and afterwards I was president of the club for several years.
+For several years I was active in club work in various functions, including editor, show manager and board member of the Sighthound Club of Denmark, which initially included IWs.
+In 1986, I was the primary initiator in forming the Irish Wolfhound Club of DK, and I was the president of the club for several years.

-Since I first got to know the breed I have preferred strongly built hounds and liked the lighter colours most.
-Consequently such hounds have made up the major part of my breeding.
-Even though the breed is no longer used for it's original purpose - big game hunting - it is important to me that it represents the traits necessary for such a dog.
-This means a big, substantial and muscular dog, athletic and with sighthound curves.
-It is also a must that he/she has well functioning movement to carry the big weight around easy, powerfully and smoothly at all speeds.
-It is such hounds I try to breed.
+Since I first got to know the breed, I have had a taste for strongly built, preferably light coloured Wolfhounds, and such dogs have also made up the majority of my breeding.
+Although the breed is no longer used for its original purpose - big game hunting - it is important to me that it represents the characteristics necessary for this kind of work.
+Meaning a large, solid, muscular dog in the curved shape of the sighthound, athletic and moving with power and ease in all situations.
+This is the kind of Wolfhound, I try to breed.

-I very much appreciate having only a handful of dogs and subsequently the more personal relationship to the individual dog.
-This will also be the concept in the future.
-Unfortunately it is difficult to keep up a breeding program on just a few individuals and rare litters.
-This is especially so when as in my case it is decisive that the dogs have the characteristic traits in looks and disposition, which I have learned to appreciate during many years of breeding, and which I find it increasingly difficult to get elsewhere.
-The current trend in Europe goes in the direction of a lighter built type of Wolfhound than what appeals to me.
+I greatly appreciate the limited dog household and the more personal relationship with the individual dog, which will also be the concept in the future.
+Unfortunately, it is difficult to keep a breeding program going on very few dogs and rare litters.
+This is especially true when, as in my case, the dogs must represent the special characteristics of appearance and personality, I have learned to appreciate during many years of breeding, and which I find it increasingly difficult to get elsewhere.
+The current trend in Europe goes towards a more refined type of Wolfhound than what falls into my taste.

-The idea of my current breeding program is - mainly by using good representatives from my own old line -to breed hounds for myself, which have the look and feel that I like in an Irish Wolfhound.
-When there are more puppies than I need myself, I hope that the others find safe homes with good people, who appreciate the special qualities of the Irish Wolfhound.
+My current breeding program aims at - mainly by means of good representatives of my own old strain - breeding hounds for myself that look and feel like my idea of a proper Irish Wolfhound.
+When there are more puppies than I need for myself, I hope that the others will find caring homes with good people who appreciate the special qualities of the Irish Wolfhound.